top of page

 Participants were randomized into one of two active dosing strategies, not to placebo.

-Cohort 2: received an initial injection, and a second dose only if a sustained eGFR decline or rise in UACR occurred; 60% ended up receiving a second injection
+Cohort 2: Received an initial injection, and a second dose only if a sustained eGFR decline or rise in UACR occurred; 60% ended up receiving a second injection, with a median interval of 11 months between doses.

-The primary efficacy endpoint was the within-patient change in eGFR slope from the pre-injection period to the post-injection period:a design choice that carries important implications, discussed below.
+The primary efficacy endpoint was the within-patient change in eGFR slope from the pre-injection period to the post-injection period.
+This design choice carries important implications, which I will discuss below.

 What the Trial Found

-Hard kidney endpoint event counts were low and limited further interpretation:
+Hard kidney endpoint event counts were low, limiting further interpretation:

 • Albuminuria was not a convincing strength of the therapy, and no consistent effect on urine albumin excretion emerged.